-Person directing and supervising the research: Pr Laurence FAIVRE Data controller: CHU DIJON BOURGOGNE
+Person directing and supervising the research: Pr Laurence FAIVRE

-As a representative for the following patient: (Last name-First name)
+Data controller: CHU DIJON BOURGOGNE

-I confirm,
+As a (parent, spouse, healthcare proxy, or family member) And representative of the following patient: (Last name-First name) I confirm,

 - That I have received and read the information note explaining the purpose of the above-mentioned study. - That I have received and understood the collection of health data in the "IKKoPeS" database. - I understand that the results of the study will be published (scientific publications, posters at conferences, etc.) but that my identity will not be visible. - That I have understood that participation is voluntary and that I may discontinue the participation of the person I represent at any time, without justification and without incurring any liability or prejudice to the quality of care provided. - That I have obtained answers to all my questions.